nicholasbien/midi-gen-ai/README.md

 6. **train.py**
    - The main script for training machine learning models on MIDI datasets.
 It includes configurations for model parameters, training loops, and evaluation metrics.

+7. **ableton_data.py**
+   - This script crawls Ableton project directories and creates MIDI files for all MIDI clips present in the Ableton projects, which can then be used for fine-tuning or as prompting for generation.

 ### Setup Instructions

 1. **Clone the Repository**